This post contains affiliate links. Please read my disclosure policy to learn more.

 Freezing Method #2

-Another relatively quick way to freeze commercially made hamburger buns is to take the original packaging and place it inside of a freezer-safe ziplock type bag, a freezer-safe container, or to wrap the original packaging in aluminum foil or plastic wrap.
+Another relatively quick way to freeze commercially made hamburger buns is to take the original packaging and place it inside of a freezer-safe plastic bag, a freezer-safe container, or to wrap the original packaging in aluminum foil or plastic wrap.
 Should you have homemade buns, simply make sure they are double-wrapped or packaged.

 Like the first method, this way of freezing hamburger buns is relatively quick and easy.
 But the biggest advantage this method has over the first is that your buns have two layers between them and the air and odors in your freezer, allowing them to retain their quality for 1 to 2 months, sometimes longer.